Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Theoretical results

-\end{restatable} \begin{restatable} {corollary}{corollaryidgaussian} If, in addition to the assumptions of~\cref{thm:affine_identifiability_gaussian}, $\Ab\in\RR^{K\times M}$ has full row rank (i.e., $\rank(\Ab)=K\leq M$), then the perturbation matrix $\Wb$ is identifiable up to orthogonal transformation, i.e., $\Wbt=\Ob\Wb$, where $\Ob\in O(\dimZ)$ is an orthogonal matrix. \end{restatable} \textbf{Discussion.} \Cref{thm:affine_identifiability_gaussian} can be interpreted as follows.
-Fix a set of perturbation labels $(\ab_0, ..., \ab_M)$ and a data generating process parametrised by $(\dec,\Wb)$.
-Then, for all~$\Wbt$ such that~\eqref{eq:identifiability_condition_W} holds for some $\Ob\in O(\dimZ)$, there exists a unique~$\dect$, characterized by~\eqref{eq:identifiability_condition_f}, such that the model parametrised by $(\dect,\Wbt)$ gives rise to the same observed distributions of $\Xb_e$.
-At the same time, any $(\dect,\Wbt)$ for which this holds for all $e\in[M]_0$ is of that form.
-In other words, the mixing function~$\dec$ and the relative shift matrix $\Wb\Ab$ are identifiable up to orthogonal transformation---provided that the observed training perturbation conditions are sufficiently diverse, as formalised by assumption~\textit{(iii)}. \begin{remark}[Choice of base distribution] \looseness-1 The choice of means and covariances in assumption~\textit{(ii)} of~\cref{thm:affine_identifiability_gaussian} serves to eliminate inherent ambiguities of the model class due to overparametrisation.
+\end{restatable} \begin{restatable} {corollary}{corollaryidgaussian} If, in addition to the assumptions of~\cref{thm:affine_identifiability_gaussian}, $\Ab\in\RR^{K\times M}$ has full row rank (i.e., $\rank(\Ab)=K\leq M$), then the perturbation matrix $\Wb$ is identifiable up to orthogonal transformation, i.e., $\Wbt=\Ob\Wb$, where $\Ob\in O(\dimZ)$ is an orthogonal matrix. \end{restatable} \begin{remark}[Choice of base distribution] \looseness-1 The choice of means and covariances in assumption~\textit{(ii)} of~\cref{thm:affine_identifiability_gaussian} serves to eliminate inherent ambiguities of the model class due to overparametrisation.
 As shown by~\cref{lemma:mean_covariance_ambiguity_no_intercept}, this comes w.l.o.g., in the sense that any model with $\PP=\Ncal(\mub,\Sigmab)$ can be reparametrised to take the form in assumption~\textit{(ii)}. \end{remark} \begin{remark}[Sufficient diversity] \looseness-1 The matrix product $\Wb\Ab\in\RR^{\dimZ\times M}$ captures the relative effects of the observed perturbations since $(\Wb\Ab)_{je}$ corresponds to the shift in the $j$\textsuperscript{th} latent $Z_j$ resulting from~$\ab_e$, relative to a reference condition $\ab_0$.
 Moreover, assumption~\textit{(iii)} of~\cref{thm:affine_identifiability_gaussian} implies